Return to the search form Return to your search results

 *Note: This course is typically offered every other year, in odd years.

-For more details about this programs please contact Faculty Director Debra Trusty debra-trusty@uiowa.edu or Program Coordinator Lindsay Budde lindsay-budde@uiowa.edu
+For more details about this program please contact Faculty Director, Debra Trusty (debra-trusty@uiowa.edu) or Program Coordinator, Lindsay Budde (lindsay-budde@uiowa.edu).

 The capitol and largest city in Greece, Athens is one of the world's oldest cities with a recorded history spanning 3,400 years.
 The heritage of the classical era is still evident in the city, represented by ancient monuments and works of art, the most famous of all being the Parthenon.